lianml2025/ml4-online-retail/README.md

 | Subtotal           | Derived  | Continuous   | The total amount for each item (Quantity × UnitPrice).                       |
 | CancellationFlag   | Derived  | Categorical  | Indicates whether a transaction is cancelled or matched with another invoice. |

+### Dataset Summary
+After our data cleaning, the records in the dataset go down to : 540562 from the original : 541909 records.
+We added four new columnes: Year, Month, Subtotal and CancellationFlat from the original 8 fields to the final 12 fields without modifying the value of the original fields.
+Therefore we are confident that our data cleaning preserves the characterics of the dataset.

 ### Exploratory Analysis